 Booking of physical visits – samples and vaccination

 During the corona pandemic, ensuring that the population can easily access healthcare, whether that is for information, test samples etc, has been an additional challenge.
 The telephone queues are long and the patients who go out to actually visit a care facility have a difficult time receiving care and getting help with their condition.
 To relieve the staff and make it easier for the patients, a number of our customers have opened up the possibility of booking a physical appointment, such as for COVID-19 testing or the influenza vaccination, via a dedicated reception in the patient app.
-By enabling patients to book a physical appointment in the app, the healthcare providers not only increase control of the resources to receive a steady flow of patients but they also ensure that the telephone lines are not blocked for patients seeking other kinds of care.
+By enabling patients to book a physical appointment in the app, the healthcare providers not only increase control of the resources to receive a steady flow of patients but also ensure that the telephone lines are not blocked for patients seeking other kinds of care.
 As a further measure to prevent the spread of infection, one of the Swedish regions using Visiba Care have chosen to set up temporary vaccine receptions where everyone who has booked a vaccination appointment is referred to.

 Additionally, digital channels enable healthcare providers to reach out to the residents themselves.
 One of our customers in Norway, a collaboration that includes six municipalities, decided that the elderly (65+) should be prioritised in getting the vaccine.
 As a next step, healthcare professionals are sending targeted text messages to this demographic, with a direct link for appointments in the virtual clinic, with some bookable times earmarked just for them.